Shocking Cabinet Makeover! Ditch the drop cloths & see how gel stain transforms cabinets in jaw-dropping pics. DIY magic under $50!

 - Several paint mixing sticks

 - Plastic gloves to keep the product off of your hands (trust me, you need them!)

-How to Gel Stain Cabinets
+How to Gel Stain Cabinets Directions

 - If you are refinishing cabinets, remove all the doors and hardware, label each, and diagram where they go.

-- Clean and de-grease surface well.
+- Clean and de-grease the surface well.
 Wash and rinse well after degreasing to avoid leaving residue behind.

 - Work in a well-ventilated area.
-Use gloves to avoid getting stain on your hands.
+Use gloves to avoid getting stains on your hands.
 Open the gel stain can and stir well.
 The gel stain is very gloppy but will smooth out after stirring.

 - If the surface is unfinished, prep sand with 120 and 150-grade sandpaper to rough up your surface.
 If the surface is finished, use slightly stronger grade sandpaper to rough up the finish.